-Evaluate your technology and operations strategies to start getting your organization ready.
-Three key areas in which to start:
+Evaluate your technology and operational strategies to get your organization ready.
+Key areas to focus on include:

 The goal of CCBHCs is to provide more effective care at lower costs.
 For your organization, it’s critical to have processes and technology that connect to care providers outside of your organization.
 You may already have processes in place to do this, but you should start formalizing current partnerships and looking for ways to establish new ones with other organizations.

-You’ll also need technology to help you make seamless connections:
+You’ll need the right technology to help you make seamless connections:

-Some aspects of data reporting will be the responsibility of the state, using Medicaid claims and encounter data.
-Other quality measures and reporting will be the responsibility of the CCBHC with the EHR as the source of data.
+Some aspects of data reporting will be the state’s responsibility, using Medicaid claims and encounter data.
+Other quality measures and reporting will be the CCBHC’s responsibility with the EHR as the source of data.

 Continuous quality improvement (CQI) plans that cover the needs of specific segments of the population served, as well as a clinic-wide plan, will be required.
 Your organization will need the ability to track data, measure progress and generate reporting on performance management and quality measurement:

 Technology is available now to simplify reporting and analysis.
-Netsmart CarePathways™ suite of solutions includes Analytics™, which streamlines tracking key performance indicators and includes automatic data extraction from your electronic health record.
+Netsmart CarePathways™ suite of solutions includes KPI Dashboards, which streamlines tracking key performance indicators and includes automatic data extraction from your EHR.

 We have a dedicated CCBHC specialist team ready to help you succeed.
 Contact us for a demo or consultation.